logo

 What is a transjugular intrahepatic portosystemic shunt?

-TIPS is most often done for people who have scar tissue in their liver, often caused by cirrhosis.
-This scar tissue blocks the flow of blood through the liver from the portal vein to the hepatic vein.
+TIPS is most often performed for people who have scar tissue in their liver, often caused by cirrhosis.
+This scar tissue blocks the normal flow of blood through the liver from the portal vein to the hepatic vein creating a condition called portal hypertension.
+TIPS creates a new pathway for blood to flow freely, reducing this dangerous pressure.
+Like other interventional radiology procedures at IRCC Pakistan such as Varicocele Embolization and Prostate Artery Embolization TIPS is performed by a specialist interventional radiologist using advanced imaging guidance, without the need for open surgery.

 Why do I need a TIPS procedure?